KOK Edit: Your favorite copyeditor since 1984(SM)

 Social Media Platforms as Marketing Tools for Freelancers

-The book I've coauthored that I've recently posted about here—my first ever authorship of a book produced by a traditional publisher—came my way solely because of Twitter.
-The book's publisher found me on Twitter, liked how I represented myself and my skills, asked me to contract with them first as a copyeditor and then as a developmental editor, and then offered me the chance to be a coauthor.
+The book I've coauthored that I've recently posted about here—my first ever authorship of a book produced by a traditional publisher—came my way solely because of X. The book's publisher found me on X, liked how I represented myself and my skills, asked me to contract with them first as a copyeditor and then as a developmental editor, and then offered me the chance to be a coauthor.

 LinkedIn, for me, serves as a more traditional-feeling venue for showcasing my résumé, work background, and related information.
-I think it's an excellent tool especially for freelancers who don't yet have their own business web sites; the free version of LinkedIn will let you display all that you need to without the headaches of setting up and maintaining a web site.
-Your profile will, though, have pretty much the same look as everyone else's on LinkedIn, which isn't the case on your own business web site.
+I think it's an excellent tool especially for freelancers who don't yet have their own business websites; the free version of LinkedIn will let you display all that you need to without the headaches of setting up and maintaining a website.
+Your profile will, though, have pretty much the same look as everyone else's on LinkedIn, which isn't the case on your own business website.
 You can establish your authority and reputation on LinkedIn by participating in group discussions and sharing your expertise when less-experienced folks ask questions.
 And you can use LinkedIn to find out information about potential corporate clients by studying their profiles.

 Tuesday, June 15, 2010